 Sanctions for low-performing schools.
 The bill would establish additional procedures for the Texas Education Agency (TEA) to intervene in the operation of low-performing campuses and authorize takeover by an outside entity if a low-performing school failed to show improvement (see p.
-24).
+25).

 End-of course-examinations.
-Beginning with the 2009-10 school year, end-of-course assessments would replace TAKS examinations in secondary-level courses in mathematics, science, English, and social studies (see p.
-25).
+TEA would be required to develop end-of-course assessments in secondary-level courses in mathematics, science, English, and social studies and could require that these tests be administered to students.
+A joint legislative oversight committee would be established to monitor the development of end-of-course assessments (see p.
+27).

 School start and end dates.
 In most cases, schools would be required to start the Tuesday after Labor Day and could end no later than June 7 (see p.
-41).
+42).

 Charter schools.
 The bill would repeal current statutes governing open enrollment charter schools and establish new procedures for licensing charter schools and revoking the license of low-performing charter schools.
 High-performing charter schools would receive state facilities funding of \$1,000 per student (see p.
-30).
+31).

 School board elections and term lengths.
 School board elections would have to be held on the uniform election date in November of even-numbered years.
 School board members would serve four-year terms (see p.
-34).
+36).

 Continuation of TEA and transfer of SBEC to TEA.
-The bill would continue TEA until September 1, 2017, and transfer authority for the State Board for Educator Certification (SBEC) to TEA.
+The bill would continue the Texas Education Agency (TEA) until September 1, 2017, and transfer authority for the State Board for Educator Certification (SBEC) to TEA.
 An 11-member Educators' Professional Practices Board would be established within TEA to regulate and oversee the standards of conduct of public school educators (see p.
-42).
+44).

 Effective date.
-Unless otherwise noted, the bill would take effect September 1, 2005, if finally passed by a two-thirds record vote of the membership of each house.
-Otherwise, it would take effect on the 91st day after the last day of the legislative session.
-HB 2 would take effect only if HB 3 by J. Keffer, or a bill with similar provisions, becomes law.
+Unless otherwise noted, the bill would take effect 91 days after the last day of the legislative session (November 18, 2005, if the second called session lasts a full 30 days).
+CSHB 2 would take effect only if HB 3 by J. Keffer, second called session, or a bill with similar provisions enacted by the 79th or a subsequent legislature, becomes law.